NYC Mayor Eric Adams indicted on 5 federal public corruption charges, including bribery and wire fraud | KRDO

 “For nearly a decade, Adams sought and accepted improper valuable benefits, such as luxury international travel, including from wealthy foreign businesspeople and at least one Turkish government official seeking to gain influence over him,” the indictment reads.

-Specifically, he received luxury travel and other benefits from a Turkish official and later pressured the NYC Fire Department to open a Turkish consular building without a fire inspection in exchange, the indictment says.
+Specifically, Adams received luxury travel and other benefits from a Turkish official and later in exchange pressured the NYC Fire Department to open a Turkish consular building without a fire inspection, the indictment says.

-The US Attorney for the Southern District of New York, Damian Williams, is set to discuss the indictment at a news conference today.
+The mayor “engaged in a long-running conspiracy,” Damian Williams, the US attorney for the Southern District of New York, said Thursday.

+“Mayor Adams took these contributions even though he knew they were illegal,” Williams said.
+“He knew these contributions were attempts by a Turkish government official and Turkish businessmen to buy influence with him.”

+Adams is scheduled to have his first court appearance at noon Friday.

 “I look forward to defending myself and defending the people of this city as I’ve done throughout my entire professional career,” Adams said.

-The indictment stems from a federal investigation by the US Attorney’s Office in Manhattan scrutinizing his connection to Turkish officials and businessmen and campaign donations he received.
+In an email to city employees Thursday, Adams claimed innocence and asked them to remain focused on New Yorkers.

+“While my legal team thoroughly reviews the allegations that were just released publicly, let me be very clear, I know I’ve done nothing wrong.
+I am committed to continuing to fight on behalf of New Yorkers as your mayor,” the email reads in part.

-The indictment represents a dramatic fall from grace for the mayor of America’s largest city and a stunning accusation against one of the nation’s most high-profile offices.
+The indictment represents a dramatic fall from grace for the mayor of America’s largest city and a stunning accusation against one of the nation’s most high-profile offices a year ahead of the next mayoral election.

 Yet he has struggled to resolve the city’s key challenges, such as the migrant crisis and concerns about subway safety, and has faced criticism for his late-night partying and clashes over city spending, particularly on education.
 He once described himself as “the Biden of Brooklyn,” but he has increasingly criticized the Biden administration and the federal government over its handling of immigration issues.

-Now, nearly three years into his first term, Adams’ political career is in jeopardy, and several prominent New York political figures, including US Rep. Alexandria Ocasio-Cortez, have already called for his resignation.
-If he were to resign, the job of America’s most high-profile mayor would go to the city’s public advocate, Jumaane Williams, until a special election occurred.
+Now, nearly three years into his first term, Adams’ political career is in jeopardy, and several prominent New York political figures, including Democratic US Rep. Alexandria Ocasio-Cortez, have already called for his resignation.
+If he were to resign, the job of America’s most high-profile mayor would go to the city’s public advocate, Jumaane Williams, until a special election.

+New York Gov. Kathy Hochul, a Democrat, said Thursday evening that Adams should take the “next few days to review the situation and find an appropriate path forward” after his indictment.

+Hochul, who said she had “carefully reviewed” the indictment, stopped short of calling for Adams’ resignation.

 What the indictment alleges